clojurewerkz/welle.docs/articles/getting_started.md

 ## Connecting to Riak

 Riak and Welle support two transports: HTTP and Protocol Buffers.
-They vary in performance characteristics and supported features.
+They vary in performance characteristics and supported features (PBC API supports searcn and secondary indexes starting with Riak 1.2).
 For the purpose of this guide we will concentrate on the HTTP transport.
 This is what most applications use and it delivers pretty good performance most applications will be satisfied with.

 ### Using HTTP transport